If you enjoy spending time in the great outdoors, you’ll already know just how different camping is now compared to a decade or so ago.

-Getting back to basics no longer has to mean waiting for three hours to boil a cup of water, sweating it out in a stifling tent on a windless summer night, or listening to your neighbour ruin Jimi Hendrix songs on his out-of-tune guitar for the seventeenth time this weekend.
+Getting back to basics no longer has to mean waiting for three hours to boil a cup of water, sweating it out in a stifling tent on a windless summer night, or listening to your neighbor ruin Jimi Hendrix songs on his out-of-tune guitar for the seventeenth time this weekend.

 No, just like everything else in the world, technology has made its way to campsites as well.
 There are now a bunch of useful gadgets designed specifically for use while camping, and several general-purpose devices that are particularly useful when you’re setting up a temporary home in the middle of nowhere.

-Biolite CampStove 2
+Camp Stove and Charger: Biolite CampStove 2

-Have you ever looked at the flickering flames from a camp cooker and thought to yourself “wouldn’t it be nice if I could plug my phone into those?”
+Have you ever looked at the flickering flames from a camp cooker and thought to yourself “wouldn’t it be nice if I could plug my phone into those”?

 No?
 Well, luckily a few people did have that idea, and the end result is the Biolite CampStove, now on to its second version.
 The stove lets you burn most fuel sources you can find lying around in nature, including twigs and branches, and converts the wasted heat energy from your stove into electricity at the same time.

 That power is used for two purposes: to run the inbuilt fan, which sucks air into the burn chamber and makes for a much stronger, cleaner flame, and to charge a USB device.

 LEDs on the side of the stove let you see the fire strength, power output, and fan speed at a glance.
 With a roaring fire, it’s possible to boil a litre of water in under five minutes.

-It’s simple to use, working much like a coffee press: you fill up the outer shell from any clear water source, insert the inner container, and use your bodyweight to press down on the container and force the water through the cartridge.
+It’s simple to use, working much like a coffee press: you fill up the outer shell from any clear water source, insert the inner container, and use your body weight to press down on the container and force the water through the cartridge.

 The purification cartridge lasts for around 40 gallons of water before it needs replacing, which should be more than enough to get you through any camping trip.
 Better safe than sorry!Buy on Amazon

 It’s actually a two-in-one device, acting as a lamp, fan, or both.
 You can set the fan on the floor of your tent or hang it from the roof via the fold-out hook, and control the angle of the light and fan separately.
 Speed is controlled by a high/low slider, and there’s a separate power switch for the lamp as well.

-Using a pair of D batteries, you can expect to get around three full nights of use out of the fan before needing to replace them.
+Using a pair of D batteries, you can expect to get around two full nights of use out of the fan before needing to replace them.
 The LED lamp is more than bright enough to light up the tent, and you could use it for task lighting around the campsite at night as well.

 All in all, it’s an effective, useful, and inexpensive gadget that deserves a place on your next camping trip.Buy on Amazon

 Having a hot shower isn’t something you think too much about when you’re staying at a campground, but it’s a different story when you’re somewhere more remote.
-Sure, you can have a “refreshing” dip in the nearest lake or river, but there’s only so many cold showers anybody can handle.
+Sure, you can have a “refreshing” dip in the nearest lake or river, but there are only so many cold showers anybody can handle.

 That’s where this Advanced Elements solar shower comes in.
 It’s a simple concept: just fill the flexible bag with water from a tap or river, put it in the sun for a few hours, hang it up at an appropriate height, and enjoy your shower.